trevorsmithdev/the-diary-of-manier/content/posts/a-word-of-advice-from-manier.md

+---
-# A Word of Advice from Manier
+title: A Word of Advice from Manier
+author:
+  name: Manier
+  img: /manier.png
+  alt: A pixel-art representation of Manier, The Gold-Maker
+---

 Don't listen to me.